French Immersion registration will take place from January 14 - February 4, 2022.

-For the 2021-22 school year, a French Immersion (FI) pre-recorded information session is available.
+For the 2022-23 school year, a French Immersion (FI) a pre-recorded information session is available to view at your convenience.

 How do I register?